Riverside County

 What property tax rate should a new buyer use in Riverside?

-Start with 1.35% for planning, then replace with listing-level assumptions and county records before final underwriting decisions.
+Start with 1.35% for planning, then replace it with listing-level assumptions and county records before final underwriting decisions.

 How do Prop 13 and supplemental tax bills affect Riverside buyers?